EtherealEngine/etherealengine-docs/docs/developer/typescript/01_gettingStarted/50_extras/01_networking.md

 ```

 ## Closing
-Although this example is simple, these are the basic foundations for richer experiences.
+This example is simple, but these are the building blocks and foundations for creating richer and more complex experiences.
-The source code for this example from https://github.com/etherealengine/ee-basic-tutorial
+The source code for this example from https://github.com/etherealengine/ee-tutorial-basic